 UBC Sustainability in Residence

 Sustainability in Residence is a collaborative partnership between UBC Sustainability & Engineering and Residence Life.
 Our team develops and organizes engaging sustainable initiatives for over 8,500 students living on campus.
 From leadership opportunities to integrating green lifestyle choices into your daily activities, living sustainably on campus can be both fun, and easy.
-Join your sustainability committee for opportunities to promote a range of ecological and social sustainability topics in your student residence.
+Contact us if you're interested in joining our sustainability team!
+We have campaigns and programs happening throughout the year with flexible volunteer commitments and great volunteer benefits!

 UBC Wellness Centre